nickimps/Parking_Application/README.md

 - [ ] Update user interface, make sure the UI looks presentable
 - [ ] Change font, sizing and scaling for application to look the same on any size device
 - [ ] Add legend for types of parking spaces on the MapActivity
+- [ ] Create API for the connection to the Python model when it eventually a go

 ## User Interface